pedrolucascaratti/pedrolucascaratti/README.md

 # Hi, welcome to Pedro Lucas Caratti Git 👋

 ## About me
-My name is Pedro Lucas Caratti, I'm 22 yr old and I live in Primavera do Leste - Mato Grosso - Brazil.
+📌 My name is Pedro Lucas Caratti.
+I am a 22-year-old Software Developer based in Primavera do Leste, Mato Grosso, Brazil.

-I'm currently studying on **IFMT - Campus Primavera do Leste**, my course is **TADS - Systems Development and Analysis Technology**.
+📚 I am currently a student at **IFMT - Campus Primavera do Leste**, a prestigious federal institution.
+I am pursuing a course in **Systems Development and Analysis Technology (TADS)**.

-I have started to code when 12 yr old with python, having my father as inspiration, he is a Senior Dev with 32 years experience (Actual Harbour Dev).

-I don't have much projects on GitHub because in the most time I was developing a mobile app named **SpeedCode** in _Speed System Software House_, in the proccess of developing this app I encountered a lot of challenges, when I started it was **Java Android Native**, a little time later I migrated to **Kotlin**, and a lot of time later I redesingned it in **Flutter**
+💬 My coding journey began when I was just 12 years old, inspired by my father, a seasoned Senior Developer with over 32 years of experience.
+I started off with **Python**, with the goal of following in his footsteps.

+Although my GitHub profile may not display an extensive list of projects, I've had the privilege of working on a mobile app called SpeedCode at Speed System Software House.
+This project allowed me to face a multitude of challenges and grow as a developer.
+When I began in 2015, I was using **Java Android Native**, which I later migrated to **Kotlin** in 2017.
+Eventually, in 2019, I redesigned it in **Flutter**, and I have been using **Flutter and Dart** ever since.

+This journey has shaped me into the developer I am today, and I look forward to contributing more to the open-source community.

 <details>
 <summary>My top languages</summary>